Bad-ptr/common-header-mode-line.el/README.md

 ## How to contribute

-Edit `common-heade-mode-line-source.el`, then run make or build.sh, then start `emacs -Q`, open `common-heade-mode-line.el`, `eval-buffer`, test how it works, if works well commit and push.
+Edit `common-header-mode-line-source.el`, then run make or build.sh, then start `emacs -Q`, open `common-heade-mode-line.el`, `eval-buffer`, test how it works, if works well commit and push.
-When editing `common-heade-mode-line-source.el` using `$*` in symbol or string will cause the current top level form be repeated two times -- first time the `$*` will be replaced by `header`, second time by `mode`.
+When editing `common-header-mode-line-source.el` using `$*` in symbol or string will cause the current top level form be repeated two times -- first time the `$*` will be replaced by `header`, second time by `mode`.
 The `$@` in symbol or string will be replaced by `header-mode`.